 Hi, my name is Leah Alstin and I live in Geelong, Victoria.
-I am 34, and married with two beautiful children aged 5 and 7.
-I was diagnosed with Friedreich’s Ataxia (FA) 17 years ago at the age of 17.
+I was born in 1983, and I am married with two beautiful young children.
+I was diagnosed with Friedreich’s Ataxia at the age of 17.

 When I was around 15, I started to ‘slow down’ when playing sport, something I loved.
 At 17 I felt off balance when going downstairs so my mum took me to the doctor and the rest is history.